Last updated on September 20th, 2023 at 05:55 am

 Switzerland is notoriously expensive, and we were on a budget, so we tried to find the cheapest accommodation possible for our overnight stay while avoiding staying in a dorm.

-We stayed at the Geneva Hostel for 80€ the night, so 40€ per person.
+We stayed at the Geneva Hostel for 80€ the night, so 40€ per person, which I believe is a very reasonable budget for accommodation in Geneva.

-The room is elementary, but we had our private shower and a balcony view; it’s an excellent budget accommodation in Geneva if you want one.
+The room is elementary, but we had our private shower and a balcony view; it’s an excellent budget accommodation in Geneva if you are looking for one.

 With our reservation came a free transportation card for public transport (this included the shuttle boat); while Geneva can be mostly done on foot, if you like to walk, it is pleasant to have the option to use the transportation.